Ramification conjecture and Hirzebruch's property of line arrangements: 3-spaces with a geodesic actions

 Assume either $s\ge 2$ or $s\ge 1$ and $m\ge 2$.
-Then the orbifold fundamental group of $\Sigma^\circ/\SS^1$ is infinite, the universal orbi-cover is a disk, and it branches infinitely over every puncture of $\Sigma/\SS^1$.
-The completion of the cover is contractible; i.e., (\ref{twocases-b}) holds.
+Then the orbifold fundamental group of $\Sigma^\circ/\mathbb{S}^1$ is infinite, the universal orbi-cover is a disk and it branches infinitely over every puncture of $\Sigma/\mathbb{S}^1$.
+The completion of the cover is contractible; that is, (\ref{twocases-b}) holds.